Table of Contents

 Often, talking to outsiders validate that you are in the right place.
 Nevertheless, use information like higher salaries or compensation packages to get what you want and need.
 Arrange to meet with your boss and speak honestly.
 Provide your accomplishments, share your continued enthusiasm to work with the firm, and specifically her/him and team.

 Ask for the money you believe you deserve.
 If you cannot get to the exact dollar, consider your package and what upgrades you may want.
 As you move up in your firm to more senior positions, and there are specific times to discuss your annual package, it is not unusual to have an attorney with employment law expertise to assist you in negotiations.
+It is your turn to achieve financial independence.

 10. Compensation, Incentives, And Benefits